OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 “Pray in this way:

 > ‘Our Father in heaven,
-> may Your name be revered,
+> hallowed be Your name,

 ## Matthew 6:10

-> Let Your kingdom come,
+> Your kingdom come,
-> Let Your will be accomplished,
+> Let Your will be done,
 > on earth as it is in heaven.

 ## Matthew 6:11

-> Provide for us this day the sustenance we need.
+> Grant us this day our daily bread.

 ## Matthew 6:12

-> And forgive us our wrongdoings,
+> And forgive us our sins,
-> as we also have forgiven those who wrong us.
+> as we forgive those who sin against us.

 ## Matthew 6:13

-> And do not lead us into temptation,
+> And lead us not into temptation,
-> but rescue us from evil.’
+> but deliver us from evil.’

 ---